About Delaware County

 Property & Public Records

-The Delaware County Recorder's Office, located at 100 W. Main Street, Room 209, Muncie, IN 47305, maintains all land and property records for the county.
-The office can be reached at (765) 747-7728 and operates Monday through Friday, 8:00 AM to 4:00 PM.
+Delaware County Recorder's Office, located at 100 W. Main Street, Room 209, Muncie, IN 47305, maintains all land and property records for Delaware County.
+The office can be reached through the office operates Monday through Friday, 8:00 AM to 4:00 PM.
 The Recorder preserves and provides access to documents including warranty deeds, quit claim deeds, mortgages, mortgage releases, liens (mechanic's, tax, judgment), easements, rights-of-way, plat maps, surveys, and other instruments affecting real property title.

 - While searching is typically free, there may be fees for printing or downloading official copies of documents.